 Everyone knows wine and cheese pair perfectly together – even more so when they’re produced by an award-winning husband and wife team.
 British stilton lovers will want to nab some Old King Cole to pair with their Merlot, or try the Pinot Blanc, selected by the Vancouver Four Seasons for their menu.

 The best place to score picnic provisions in Penticton, you can also pick up imported condiments, fancy pastas and gourmet frozen meals.
 Stumble here for lovely lattes, healthy breakfasts and fancy sandwiches.

-What are your favourite restaurants in Kelowna?
+What are your favourite restaurants in the Okanagan region?